botpress/botpress/integrations/googlecalendar/hub.md

 - Update or delete events based on user requests.

 The integration provides powerful capabilities to enhance your bot's scheduling and event management functionalities.

-## Documentation and Resources

-For detailed documentation, API references, and examples, please refer to the integration's README file or the Botpress documentation.

-If you encounter any issues or have questions related to the Google Calendar Integration, feel free to reach out to our support team or the Botpress community for assistance.

-Start using the Google Calendar Integration to streamline your bot's scheduling and calendar management tasks!